Urbanization in Africa: Pre-colonial times

 The process of urbanization required some initial conditions to be met before the process could begin.
 The purpose of towns was to support the labor of those who were not in agriculture, whether that be craftsmen, priests, traders, landlords, etc. According to Catherine Coquery-Vidrovitch, there are three conditions needed for urbanization to begin.
 First, there must be a food surplus to feed those who are not employed in agriculture.
 Second, there must be a ruling class that facilitates the movement of this food surplus from those who create it to those living within the city.
 Finally, there must be merchants and traders to supply this new working class with the materials necessary to accomplish their work.
 The structure of many African cities is quite different from the normal western city, mainly in sub-Saharan Africa but also in the Nile Valley The structure of the city did not include stone structures, and if they did, it was sparsely in the city center.
 This kind of city was called a "Giant Village," and it allowed the city to move when resources became depleted.
 Most of the structures built were made of wattle and daub, often even the chiefs quarters.
 These "Giant Village's" were characterized by very low population density and very large cities in area; at most, they had up to 50,000 people living in these cities.

 In pre-colonial Africa, young men would often challenge the authority of their elders.
-This could often times create tension between the ethnic groups and a constant struggle for who has authority over one another.
+This could oftentimes create tension between the ethnic groups and a constant struggle for who has authority over one another.
 Constant struggle in this manner doesn't allow for growth and innovation.